What is Copywriting?

 The answer is – You have to create a realistic Customer Avatar of your prospect

 After knowing who you are selling to.

-Knowing your product means that one unique benefit which differ your product from all others.
+Knowing your product means that one unique benefit that differentiates your product from all others.

-Not all time you will be provided with an unique benefit of your product, sometime will have to find one.
+Not all time you will be provided with a unique benefit of your product, sometimes will have to find one.

-If you are unable to find the unique benefit of your product, here is an hack for you –
+If you are unable to find the unique benefit of your product, here is a hack for you –

 Call any of your previous customers and them “Why they brought your product”, “What problem did your product solve for them”.

-Asking these questions to 4-5 of your will give you the answer to unique benefit of your product.
+Asking these questions to 4-5 of you will give you the answer to the unique benefit of your product.